 On December 21, 2021, the Company closed an underwritten public offering of 1,788,000 post-split shares of common stock at a public offering price of \$9.75 post-split per share and stock purchase warrants to purchase 1,788,000 post-split shares of common stock at an exercise price of \$9.75 post-split.
-The net proceeds to the Company were approximately \$16.0 million, after deducting \$1.5 million of underwriting discounts and commissions and offering expenses payable by the Company.
+The net proceeds to the Company were \$16.0 million, after deducting \$1.5 million of underwriting discounts and commissions and offering expenses payable by the Company.
 The net proceeds were allocated to the warrant liability as noted below with the remainder of \$7.0 million recorded in common stock and additional paid-in capital.
 In the event of certain fundamental transactions involving the Company, the holders of the stock purchase warrants may require the Company to make a payment based on a Black-Scholes valuation, using specific inputs that are not considered indexed to the Company's stock in accordance with ASC 815, Derivatives and Hedging ("ASC 815").
-Therefore, the Company accounted for the stock purchase warrants as liabilities and were recorded at the closing date fair value of \$9.0 million which was based on a Black-Scholes option pricing model.
+Therefore, the Company accounted for the stock purchase warrants as liabilities, which were recorded at the closing date fair value of \$9.0 million which was based on a Black-Scholes option pricing model.
 The remainder of the proceeds were allocated to common stock issued and recorded as a component of equity.

-As of December 31, 2022, there were 1,788,000 post-split stock purchase warrants issued in connection with the public offering outstanding.
+As of December 31, 2023, there were 1,788,000 post-split stock purchase warrants outstanding.
 These stock purchase warrants expire on December 21, 2026.
-During such time as each warrant is outstanding, the holder of the warrant is entitled to participate in any dividends or other distribution of assets to holders of shares of common stock.
-There was no warrant activity during the year ended December 31, 2022.
+During such time as each warrant is outstanding, the holder of the warrant is entitled to participate in any dividends or other distribution of assets along with the holders of shares of common stock.
+There was no warrant activity during the year ended December 31, 2023, other than the change in fair value of the warrants.